 In all but six states, hazing is illegal.

 44 states have anti-hazing laws of some kind on the books.
 Most of these laws punish offenders with fines of varying size.
-However, there are 10 states where anti-hazing laws include prosecution.
+However, there are 13 states where anti-hazing laws allow for felony prosecution.
 That means being found guilty of hazing could include prison time and substantial fines.
 For example, Florida hazing law (also known as the Chad Meredith Law) makes it a first-degree misdemeanor to commit an act of hazing against an applicant or member that endangers a person's life.
 If the victim of hazing suffers serious bodily harm or death, the charges are upgraded to a third-degree felony—which could include up to 5 years in prison and $5,000 in fines.
 Our hazing lawyers were instrumental in the drafting of this law and represented the family of Chad Meredith, whose hazing death led to the creation of the law.

 The six states that have no anti-hazing statutes are: